 I didn’t know that was love.
 How would I have?
-For a six-year-old it was just a series of bedtime stories I managed to wrangle out of my grandma.
-She didn’t make it sound like a love story either.
-Also, I did not consider arranged marriages as love stories for a long time.
+For a six-year-old, it was just a series of bedtime stories I managed to wrangle out of my grandma.
+She didn’t make it sound like arranged marriage love stories either.
+Also, I did not consider arranged marriage: stories as love stories for a long time.

-Though his family protested the choice of a dark bride, he admonished them for their superficial preference for fair skin.
+Though her in-laws criticized the choice of a dark bride, he admonished them for their superficial preference for fair skin.

 Instead of clipping her wings after marriage, he encouraged her to finish her education.
 When her own family went through a downward spiral of riches-to-rags, he stood by her like Rhett Butler stood by Scarlett O’Hara.
 He died at 50, leaving her widowed at 42 but they’d led a full life, weaving a chain of eternal love stories together.
-He left behind a legacy of an empowered, educated woman whom he’d cherished and groomed to take care of seven children single-handed.
+It was one of those marriage love stories that left behind the legacy of an empowered, educated woman who had been cherished and groomed to take care of seven children single-handedly.

 It doesn’t matter whether it’s an arranged or love marriage.
 As long as the partners support and love each other and maintain healthy communication, they will forever enjoy a happy, fulfilling marriage.